chollyman/BIOL3070-Hollyman/Final-Rmarkdown-Report.md

 poor air quality and the percent of adults with current asthma in each state.
 The analysis calculates a Pearson Correlation value between -1 and 1.
-A high score indicates high similarity, while a score near 0 indicates no correlation (ADD SOURCE).
+A high score indicates high similarity, while a score near 0 indicates no correlation (“Data Simplification,” 2016).

 ``` r
 #run correlation test